Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

 We observe that a phase transition occurs at $t=t^*\approx{}0.28K$, as visible by kinks in the curves of both the magnetization and $Z_2$ flux, see inset plots of Figs.~\ref{fig:fig1}(c) and (d).
 As one of our main findings, already for $t>t^*$ a FM phase appears with a finite magnetization along the [001] direction.
 We note that the first-order derivative of the ground-state energy also exhibits a kink around $t^*\approx{}0.28{}K$ which suggests that the phase transition is of second order, see Supplementary Note 2.

 This FM phase is an example of kinetic magnetism, which spontaneously breaks the time-reversal symmetry and arises solely from the holes' kinetic energy.
-Remarkably, the fractionalization of $S=1/2$ spins is only partially depleted, as signaled by the gradual decrease of the $Z_2$ flux $W_p$ in Fig.~\ref{fig:fig1}(d).
-This coexistence of magnetization and fractionalization is a general feature of the [001] FM phase until the system is fully polarized by a sufficiently large hopping strength.
-According to Nagaoka's theorem, for a single-hole doped system~\cite{Nagaoka1966} in the thermodynamic limit the saturated FM state is only reached for vanishing spin exchange (or in other words, the on-site Hubbard $U\rightarrow\infty$).
-Therefore, the intriguing coexistence of FM order and fractionalization could generally persist in systems described by the $t$-$K$ model.
+Remarkably, the KSL correlations are only partially depleted, as signaled by the gradual decrease of the $Z_2$ flux $W_p$ in Fig.~\ref{fig:fig1}(d).
+This coexistence of magnetization and finite plaquette flux is a general feature of the [001] FM phase until the system is fully polarized by a sufficiently large hopping strength.
+According to Nagaoka's theorem, for a single-hole doped system~\cite{Nagaoka1966} in the thermodynamic limit, the saturated FM state is only reached for vanishing spin exchange (or in other words, the on-site Hubbard $U\rightarrow\infty$).
+Therefore, the intriguing coexistence of FM order and KSL correlations could generally persist in systems described by the $t$-$K$ model.

 We further investigate whether FM order persists for multiple holes and study the magnetization as a function of hole density $\delta$ in Fig.~\ref{fig:Mz_delta}.
 Unlike Nagaoka's ferromagnetism, which may disappear for a thermodynamic density of holes~\cite{Putikka1992}, we find that the FM order observed in our work is robust and can be further enhanced with multi-hole doping.
 First, a larger $\delta$ can lower the critical value of $t^*$.
 For instance, at $t=0.2K$, the system remains in the site-diluted KSL phase without any magnetization for $\delta\lesssim0.02$, while a small but finite magnetic order emerges for $\delta>0.02$.
 For the hopping strength $t$ which is already capable of polarizing spins at $\delta\approx0.01$, a slight increase in $\delta$ can significantly enhance the magnetization until it reaches a saturation value at $\delta\approx0.05$.
 Due to a rapid increase in entanglement entropy, our DMRG simulations face convergence problems for systems with even higher doping levels.
-Nevertheless, our results suggest that the ferromagnetic order is a generic feature of the $t$-$K$ model, at least in the low doping limit $\delta\leq{}0.06$.
+Nevertheless, our results suggest that the ferromagnetic order is a generic feature of the $t$-$K$ model, at least in the low doping limit $\delta\leq{}0.06$.\\

-\subsection{Off-Diagonal Exchanges}
+{\bf Off-Diagonal Exchanges}

 Next, we study the hole-doped extended Kitaev honeycomb model, dubbed the $t$-$K$-$\varGamma$ model, as a more realistic system that incorporates additional off-diagonal symmetric spin exchange parameterized by $\varGamma$.
 The spin part of the model now becomes